OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 spawning it exceeds any benefit from parallelism.
 In many cases the compiler will recognize this situation and merge several consecutive iterations into a single task that runs sequentially.
-This behavior can be manually overridden with a pragma:
+This behavior can be overridden with a pragma:

 ```cilkc
  #pragma cilk grainsize 128